deevidh/docker-ecs-cicd-test/cfn/README.md

 - `ecs-cluster.yaml` Creates an ECS cluster and supporting resources (ECR, security groups, IAM roles, ALB)
 - `ecs-service.yaml` Creates an ECS service.
 This depends on the task definition having been created by the CI/CD pipeline.

+Some of the parameters you may want to tweak can be defined in: `parameters.json`

 ## Deployment

 You can deploy the CFN using the AWS CLI as follows: